Hangover3832/ComfyUI-Hangover-Nodes/README.md

 [ComfyUI](https://github.com/comfyanonymous/ComfyUI) is the awsome stable diffusion GUI and backend.

+**Pleane note that this repository is a work in progress and might change anytime.**

 ## Microsoft kosmos-2 for Comfyui

 An implementation of [Microsoft kosmos-2](https://huggingface.co/microsoft/kosmos-2-patch14-224) image to text transformer